 In this new article, we shall study the Definition, Parts or Construction, Working Principle, Advantages, Disadvantages, and Application of Honing Process in detail.
 We have also provided a PDF download link of the same at the very end.

-What is the History of the Honing Process?
+the History of the Honing Process

 It was in the 16th century when Leonardo da Vinci first used a tool to smoothen the internal walls of a wooden pipe with the help of a stick attached to an Abrasive paper on it.
 This stick could move in linear as well as radial directions.
 Honing tools were developed in the early 20th century to hone the internal components of internal combustion engines.
 In 1924 the first five-bladed honing tool with a stick and spring attachment was designed and patented.
 After a few years, the honing process was used for production purposes in industries.

 What is a Honing Process?